 Winner of the 2020 Fiction Chapbook Contest, selected by Brenna Womer

-In Kelly Ann Jacobson's An Inventory of Abandoned Things, winner of the 2020 Split/Lip Press Fiction Chapbook Contest, there are cockroaches in the walls and anoles trapped in the doors.
+In Kelly Ann Jacobson's An Inventory of Abandoned Things, there are cockroaches in the walls and anoles trapped in the doors.
 Squirrels roll across the attic rafters, and red ants patrol the car floor.
 A lazy gopher tortoise chews lettuce in the neighbor’s butterfly garden.
 At once the story of a pregnant graduate student separated from her wife and an inventory of the Florida panhandle, this book of linked stories questions what it means to fight the land for a place in it—and whether, in the fighting, there can be a bond between human and landscape formed that is stronger than love.